waleedrehman31/waleedrehman31/README.md

 <table><tr><td>
 I’m a web developer.
 I spend my whole day, practically every day, experimenting with HTML, CSS, JavaScript, and more.
 I enjoy work that challenges me to learn something new and stretch in a different direction.

-I currently studing bachelor in Computer Science.
+I currently studying bachelor's in Computer Science.
 </td></tr></table>